-SmartCentres: Dividend Growth Should Return In 2022, Resulting In A Likely 34% Upside And Single Digit Downside (OTCMKTS:CWYUF)
+SmartCentres: Dividend Growth Should Return In 2022, Resulting In A Likely 34% Upside And Single-Digit Downside (OTCMKTS:CWYUF)

-SmartCentres: Dividend Growth Should Return In 2022, Resulting In A Likely 34% Upside And Single Digit Downside
+SmartCentres: Dividend Growth Should Return In 2022, Resulting In A Likely 34% Upside And Single-Digit Downside

 We believe that SmartCentres REIT is very mispriced.